JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 (calling optimized library routines, albeit ones written in Julia itself).

-Furthermore, if your problem involves a function that does not have a pre-written, highly optimized, vectorized library routine in Julia, and does not decompose easily into existing vectorized building blocks like `scalar*array`, then you can write your own building block without dropping down to a low-level language.
+Furthermore, if your problem involves a function that does not have a pre-written, highly optimized, vectorized library routine in Julia, and that does not decompose easily into existing vectorized building blocks like `scalar*array`, then you can write your own building block without dropping down to a low-level language.
 (If all the performance-critical code you will ever need already existed in the